ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 - Bluemix Services:
   - [WebSphere Application Server Version 9](https://console.bluemix.net/catalog/services/websphere-application-server) - Referred to as _WASaaS_ throughout the rest of the tutorial
   - [DB2 on Cloud SQL DB](https://console.bluemix.net/catalog/services/db2-on-cloud-sql-db-formerly-dashdb-tx)
+    - NOTE: Your Bluemix account may not be able to provision the desired Db2 on Cloud SQL DB (formerly dashDB TX) service instances as requested below.
+If that is the case, your lab proctor has been provided with shared credentials for you to use for this lab.
 - Command line tools:
   - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   - VPN Client for connectivity to WASaaS private network